 At events, there are a number of questions that may be raised to clarify the issues related with nuclear disarmament.
 While this document lists only a few of the most frequently asked questions, you can find other related information from our reports and factsheets.
 Read More

 Nuclear Famine: Over the last several years, studies have shown that a limited, regional war between India and Pakistan would cause a significant climate disruption worldwide.
-"Nuclear Famine: A Billion People at Risk" examines the impact on agriculture output that would result from the climate disruption.
+"Nuclear Famine: Two Billion People at Risk" examines the impact on agriculture output that would result from the climate disruption.
 Read More

 Shock and Awe Hits Home: The military operational costs of the war in Iraq, now greater than $500 billion, have surpassed those for the entire Vietnam conflict.
 These escalating operational costs are alarming, yet the long-term public health costs will be much greater.
 Read More